 Stakeholder mapping is where you identify, analyse, and make documented commitments about who you will engage and how.
 It is a critical step.
 But its value depends entirely on what you know before you run it.

 To map stakeholders with precision, you need to know what decisions are genuinely open (Step 1).
 You need to know what constraints exist that will limit how much those decisions can be shaped by community input (Step 2).
-You need to know what your engagement objectives are — specifically, which decisions each objective is intended to inform (Step 3).
+As outlined in the previous step on defining engagement objectives, you need clarity on which decisions each objective is intended to inform (Step 3).
 And you need to have chosen an engagement level that honestly reflects how much influence community input will actually have (Step 4).

 Without those four anchors, your stakeholder map will identify groups based on who seems important to the project — rather than who has a genuine stake in the decisions that are actually open.
 Those are different lists.